-High quality teaching which is differentiated to meet the needs of most pupils is the first response to supporting pupils with SEND.
-Some pupils will need something additional to and different from that which is ordinarily available for most pupils, this is special educational provision and the pupils in receipt of this provision are classified as SEN Support.
+High quality teaching is the first response to supporting pupils with SEND.
+Some pupils will need something additional to and different from that which is ordinarily available for most pupils, this is special educational provision and the pupils in receipt of this provision are classified as SEND Support.
 Each school has a duty to use their best endeavours to ensure that provision is made for those who need it.